 QROPS and other overseas pension schemes allow for the payment of pensions in currencies other than Sterling, providing a valuable safeguard for expats against currency risk.
-You will be able to access your QROPS pension at 55 and will receive an increased lump sum of 30% rather than 25% if you have been offshore for 5 years.
 You can have all your pensions transferred to the same place, where you can access them online whenever you want.
 Similar to a UK SIPP, full flexi-access drawdown can also be available.

 Get Clarity on Your Pensions Options – Why Harrison Brook?